Bend Qi Gong classes at Hawthorn Healing Arts Center will incorporate the four basic branches of Taoist Qi Gong philosophy:

 - Dao Yin – Movement meditation for storage and circulation of Qi within the body.
-Tai Ji Chuan is a well known form of Dao Yin Qi Gong.
+Tai Ji Chuan is a well known form of Dao Yin Qi Gong, and taught regularly in Bend Qi Gong.

 - Tu Na – Focuses on breath-work to release turbid Qi from the body.
 This method refreshes the body with pure, clear Qi from the universe, by bringing awareness and intention to the breath.